Complete Guide

 - Interest charges (never abated except for IRS errors)

-FTA Eligibility Requirements
+FTA Eligibility: The Three Requirements

 Requirement 1: Clean Penalty History

-You must have no penalties (except estimated tax penalties) for the prior 3 tax years before the penalty year.
+The taxpayer must have no penalties (except estimated tax penalties) for the prior 3 tax years before the penalty year.

 - The 3-Year Lookback Rule:

-- If you're requesting FTA for 2024, the IRS examines 2021, 2022, and 2023
+- If requesting FTA for tax year 2024, the IRS examines 2021, 2022, and 2023

-- Estimated tax penalties (§6654/6655) do NOT count against you
+- Estimated tax penalties (IRC §6654/6655) do NOT count against eligibility

 Requirement 2: Filing Compliance